pasqualedazzeo/auralytics/API_DOCUMENTATION.md

-# Transcription App - API Documentation
+# Auralytics - API Documentation

-This document provides detailed information about the APIs and interfaces used in the Transcription App.
+This document provides detailed information about the APIs and interfaces used in the Auralytics.

 ## Table of Contents